Aids and Adaptations

 - the property doesn’t have a sink, bath, shower or washbasin without or cold water, a toilet that isn’t shared with any other households, and you want to install one or more of these amenities that will meet the needs of the person, or;

-- the home already has the hygiene and wasihng amenities listed above but the person isn’t able to use one or more of them, or;
+- the home already has the hygiene and washing amenities listed above but the person isn’t able to use one or more of them, or;

 - the work is structural or involves making permanent changes to the house but does not involve: